Information technology resources

 - Initial costs and proof of long-term, sustainable support plan

 All technology purchases (hardware and software) must originate from a unit's business office or business manager.
-In addition, these purchases must be reviewed and approved by the unit's designated technical lead before purchase.
+In addition, these purchases must be reviewed by the unit's designated technical lead before purchase.
 This process ensures hardware and software security compliance, proper warranty coverage and inventory control.
 It also prevents costly mistakes when purchasing individual licenses for a product the university or college already owns at an enterprise level.
-Purchases must be routed through SunRISE unless ordering Apple products.
-Apple orders route through the Sun Devil Marketplace on College Avenue.

 Initiating a purchase

 The College's internal security review process has been retired.
 To request a security review, please review the requirements below first.

 The following standard hardware items no longer need a security review:

 - monitors, keyboards, mice